GPUOpen-LibrariesAndSDKs/HIPRT/README.md

 #### Generation of bitcode
 - After premake, go to `scripts/bitcodes`, then run `python compile.py` which compiles kernels to bitcode and fatbinary.
-- Or pass `--precompile` to premake. it executes the `compile.py` during premake.
+- Or pass `--precompile` to premake, or `-DPRECOMPILE=ON` in cmake .
+It executes the `compile.py` during premake.
 Note that you cannot do it in git bash on windows (because of hipcc...)

 ## Running Unit Tests